-The Bank's total equity (which comprises, amongst other things, its issued share capital of AED 10.9 billion as at 30 June 2018 and its reserves and retained earnings (of AED 21.6 billion in aggregate as at 30 June 2018)) amounted to AED 97.0 billion as at 30 June 2018.
+The Bank's total equity (which comprises, amongst other things, its issued share capital of AED 10.9 billion as at 31 March 2019 and its reserves and retained earnings (of AED 22.3 billion in aggregate as at 31 March 2019)) amounted to AED 98.0 billion as at 31 March 2019.

-Of the Bank's reserves, the most significant is the legal reserve into which, under the CCL and the Bank's articles of association, 10.0 per cent. of net profit each year must be contributed until the legal reserve reaches 50.0 per cent. of the nominal value of the Bank's paid up share capital.
-This reserve is not available for distribution and amounted to AED 5.3 billion as at 30 June 2018 and below the CCL prescribed 50.0 per cent. of share capital threshold.
+Of the Bank's reserves, the most significant are the statutory reserve and the special reserve into which, under the CCL and the Bank's articles of association, 10.0 per cent. of net profit each year must be contributed until each reserve reaches 50.0 per cent. of the nominal value of the Bank's paid up share capital.
+Eligible reserves also include accumulated other comprehensive income and other disclosed reserves.
+These reserves on a combined basis amounted to AED 9.5 billion as at 31 March 2019.

-As at 30 June 2018, shareholders' equity includes AED 4.0 billion Tier 1 capital notes issued by FGB in February 2009 to the Government; AED 4.0 billion Tier 1 capital notes issued by NBAD in February 2009 to the Government; and U.S.\$750 million perpetual Tier 1 capital securities issued by NBAD in July 2015, which are accounted for as equity in accordance with IAS 32 Financial Instruments - Presentation.
+As at 31 March 2019, shareholders' equity includes AED 4.0 billion Tier 1 capital notes issued by FGB in February 2009 to the Government; AED 4.0 billion Tier 1 capital notes issued by NBAD in February 2009 to the Government; and U.S.\$750 million perpetual Tier 1 capital securities issued by NBAD in July 2015, which are accounted for as equity in accordance with IAS 32 Financial Instruments - Presentation.